charliecalvert/AngularKarma/README.md

 - Jasmine
 - Karma

+To get started, run **npm install** in the root directory for this
+project:

+	npm install

+Next, start Karma by typing **karma start**:

+	karma start

 Since this project was pulled from GitHub, it includes a .git folder.
+You should consider removing this folder if you do not want to use git, or if this folder is embedded inside another git repository.

 - [GitHub Repository for this Project](https://github.com/charliecalvert/AngularKarma)
 - [Angular Site](http://www.angularjs.org/)